Buddhist Studies

 The Shala Buddhist Studies program focuses on:

-- Immersive study of Buddhist history and philosophy.
+- Immersive study of Buddhist history, lineage, and The Buddha's teachings.

 - Deepening your own meditation practice and applying Buddhist principles to everyday life.